tuckws/Lab_Active_Directory/README.md

 ## Lab_Active_Directory

 #### Purpose
 The purpose of this lab is to develop knowledge and experience working with Active Directory from initial setup to created users in groups with domain access.
-The steps outlined here provide a working model to develop enterprise level environments for future testing with external network integration, vulnerability assessment, threat tools and of course security configuration baseline learned from SANS and NIST/CIS.
+The steps outlined here provide a working model to develop enterprise level environments for future testing with external network integration, vulnerability assessment, threat tools and of course security configuration baselines learned from SANS and NIST/CIS.
 #### Lessons Learned
 - Active Directory installation and configuration for Windows Server 2019.
 - DNS setup and configuration with Domain Controller.